A catchy tune from 70s funk group The Spirit of Atlanta is the only remnant of this Atlanta community.

 In our first edition of "What's In A Name," we look at the lost Atlanta neighborhood of Buttermilk Bottom.

-In 1973, funk group “The Atlanta Spirit” came out with this song memorializing the African American neighborhood that had been razed a decade earlier.
+In 1973, the funk group Spirit of Atlanta came out with a song memorializing the African-American neighborhood that had been razed a decade earlier.

-As the lyrics of the Atlanta Spirit song reflect, Buttermilk Bottom was considered a slum.
+As the lyrics of the Spirit of Atlanta song reflect, Buttermilk Bottom was considered a slum.
 Here’s a 2013 oral history from Atlantan Bailey Barash.
-As a child, she would visit Buttermilk Bottom where her family ran a hardware store.
+As a child, she would visit Buttermilk Bottom, where her family ran a hardware store.